 A catalyst is a substance that initiates or accelerates a chemical reaction without itself being affected.

 By way of example: Have you got a brother or sister?
 Suppose that you are having an argument and your brother or sister gets annoyed and throws something at you.
 You are quick enough to duck and the object smashes the window.
 Mum asks “Did you do that” and you can safely say “No” without lying.
-But you were a Catalyst – you made it happen although you did not throw it” Something like that seems to make a good explanation.
+But you were a Catalyst – you made it happen although you did not throw it.

-Repeat, the result foam is not hazardous except for the staining.
+Repeat, the resulting foam is not hazardous except for the staining.
 If you feel it is vulnerable, wash down the foam.

 Depending on your mix you may produce copious amounts of foam.
 It may be that a deep pan is not enough to contain the foam.
 If this is the case, restrict your Volcano Eruption experiment to outside.